Kim Tae-shik

-Kim Tae-shik (born July 4, 1957) in Mukho, Gangwon Province, South Korea, is a former boxer.
+Kim Tae-shik (born July 4, 1957) is a South Korean former professional boxer who competed from 1977 to 1982.
+He held the World Boxing Association (WBA) flyweight title in 1980.

-Pro career
+Professional career

-In 1980, Kim became the WBA Flyweight champion with a 2-round KO win over Luis Ibarra.
+In 1980, Kim became the WBA flyweight champion with a 2-round KO win over Luis Ibarra.
 He defended the belt once before losing it to Peter Mathebula by a controversial 2-1, split decision in the same year.

-In 1981, Kim challenged Antonio Avelar for the WBC Flyweight title but was knocked out in the second round.
+In 1981, Kim challenged Antonio Avelar for the WBC flyweight title but was knocked out in the second round.

 In 1982, Kim defeated Roberto Ramirez in a non-title bout by split decision.
 However, he lost consciousness within a short time after the decision.
 Kim was immediately taken to hospital and had emergency surgery to remove a blood clot from his brain.
 He spent three days in a coma, after which Kim was forced into retirement.